 What is Security Hardening?

 Security hardening is the process of enhancing the security posture of a system or network by implementing a series of proactive measures to reduce vulnerabilities and mitigate potential risks.
-This involves configuring systems, applications, and infrastructure to adhere to best security practices, such as disabling unnecessary services, enforcing strong authentication mechanisms, applying patches and updates regularly, and configuring firewalls and intrusion detection systems.
-Security hardening aims to minimize the attack surface and strengthen defenses against cyber threats, reducing the likelihood of successful attacks and enhancing overall resilience to security breaches and unauthorized access.
+This includes configuring systems, applications, and infrastructure to adhere to best security practices, such as disabling unnecessary services, enforcing strong authentication mechanisms, applying patches and updates regularly, and configuring firewalls and intrusion detection systems.
+The goal of security hardening is to minimize the attack surface and strengthen defenses against cyber threats, reducing the likelihood of successful attacks and enhancing overall resilience to security breaches and unauthorized access.

 Security hardening techniques

-According to Forbes, hardening your attack surface is the best line of defense against cyber attacks.
-Isn’t that reason enough?
-In today’s day and age – cyber attacks are daily headline news, and an insecure IT environment is an open invitation.
-If there are simple steps or changes in processes that you can take to harden your ecosystem, now is the time to make it happen.
+According to Forbes, hardening your attack surface is the best line of defense against cyberattacks.
+In today’s landscape, where cyberattacks dominate the headlines, ensuring your IT environment is secure is essential.
+If there are simple steps or process changes you can take to harden your ecosystem, now is the time to act.

 How to start security hardening?

-Top tip: Network Discovery tools can be a great help in providing visibility into unused assets such as drivers, services or software, as well as alert you to dormant systems and processes.
-This process of effective IT asset discovery is crucial for identifying and securing potential vulnerabilities.
+Pro Tip: Network Discovery tools can provide visibility into unused assets, such as drivers, services, or software, and alert you to dormant systems and processes.
+Effective IT asset discovery is crucial for identifying and securing potential vulnerabilities.

 Security hardening ideas